mongodb/leafygreen-ui/.changeset/happy-hounds-hope.md

 '@leafygreen-ui/typography': patch
 ---

-- Updates the build to remove an implicit dependency on `@emotion/react`.
-LG packages will not build if `@leafygreen/emotion@4.0.2` or greater is installed since this package has since removed `@emotion/react` as a dependency.
+- Remove an implicit dependency on `@emotion/react` fixing an issue where LG packages would not build if `@leafygreen/emotion@4.0.2` or greater was installed.